 We are deeply honoured to house many significant and unique collections at The Treasury, a collection which is growing year by year.
 During 2022 it is our hope that kōrero will begin and links with Tangata Whenua will be forged developing over time greater cultural diversity of The Treasury’s stories and kōrero.

-The Pioneer Families Register is accessible within The Treasury if you are able to visit in person.
+The Pioneer Families Register is accessible if you are able to visit in our centre person.
 Alternatively, if you are unable to visit in person, for a small fee one of our volunteers will be available to search the Register on your behalf.

-If you had early family in this region and would like to include your family detail in The Treasury’s Pioneer Family Register please complete and submit the Pioneer Families Register Form.
+If you had early family in this region and would like to include your family detail in our Pioneer Family Register please complete and submit the Pioneer Families Register Form.

 As well as the major collections listed below, The Treasury houses significant documentary heritage in the form of maps and plans, newspapers, fiche, letters, manuscripts, books, photographs, NZ Government Gazettes, mines information and much more.